 Time it right, and you can enjoy a cheery carpet of snowdrops and crocuses once the temperatures begin to rise, followed by golden daffodils, colorful tulips, fragrant hyacinths, and more.
 What better way to give your spring garden a boost?

 When should I plant spring bulbs?

-When to plant bulbs in pots
+When should you plant bulbs in pots?

 Can you plant bulbs at any time of year?